The-Strategy-Unit/experiencesdashboard/README.md

 #### Install the package

-The development version is available from GitHub with:
+{experiencesdashboard} is not currently on CRAN, so you will have to install it directly from Github.

 ``` r
 # install.packages("devtools")